sigoden/htte/README.md

   }
 ```

-`!$query` is also a yaml tag and a function, it can query the variable。Hest record the all the request and response data as variable，the data is accesable through the `!$query` tag。
+`!$query` is also a yaml tag and a function, it can query the variable。Htte record the all the request and response data as variable，the data is accesable through the `!$query` tag。

-> Hest provide plugin system to enable the user customizing the way to generate the request data. there is a builtin plugin named `!$now` which returns the current time, a plugin named `!$randstr` which returns a random string
+> Htte provide plugin system to enable the user customizing the way to generate the request data. there is a builtin plugin named `!$now` which returns the current time, a plugin named `!$randstr` which returns a random string

-Hest also verify the resposne, it use the follow rules:
+Htte also verify the resposne, it use the follow rules:

 - response data have user object
 - user have a property named username with value john

-> The `!@object` is plugin to verify the value is object. if ommited, Hest will asset the user object have only one property.
+> The `!@object` is plugin to verify the value is object. if ommited, Htte will asset the user object have only one property.
 It enable the verification of the intreset properties other than all properties.

 ### Documentation